opendatahub-io/org-management/README.md

 * Add only one new member per commit (if you add two members separate it in two commits
 * Commit message format `Add <USERNAME> to <opendatahub-io, mlops-sig, ...> org`.

-New GitHub team requests must only come from an opendatahub-io member who will function as the maintainer of the team membership
+* New GitHub team requests can only come from an exsisting opendatahub-io member who will function as the maintainer of the team.
+Each additional member will follow the same requirements for adding new members
+* Commit message format `Create <TEAMNAME>`

 ## Community, discussion, contribution, and support